-Examples of procedures to reduce the risk of unaffordable lending include suspending access to credit if a consumer is in arrears or defaults, undertaking supplementary realtime monitoring of creditworthiness during the contract, or using specific protocols that govern when credit limits are to be increased or decreased.
-Harm mitigation strategies include your approach to debt collection, hardship applications, and procedures for engaging with vulnerable consumers.
+Examples of procedures to reduce the risk of unaffordable lending include suspending access to credit if a consumer is in arrears or defaults, undertaking supplementary real-time monitoring of creditworthiness during the contract, or using specific protocols that govern when credit limits are to be increased or decreased.
+Harm mitigation strategies include your approach to debt collection, hardship applications, and procedures for identifying, engaging with and supporting vulnerable consumers, including consumers who may be experiencing financial abuse.